doc4d/docs/docs/API/FileHandleClass.md

 The `.setSize()` function <!-- REF #FileHandleClass.setSize().Summary -->sets a new *size* in bytes for the document<!-- END REF -->.

 If the *size* value is less than the current document size, the document content is truncated from the beginning to get the new *size* .
-If the *size* value is greater than the current document size, spaces characters (" ") are added at the end of the document until the requested *size* is reached.
+If the *size* value is greater than the current document size, `0x00` characters are added at the end of the document until the requested *size* is reached.

 #### See also